yiisoft/yii2/docs/guide/runtime-logging.md

 If you miss `\Yii::endProfile('block1')` or switch the order of `\Yii::endProfile('block1')` and `\Yii::endProfile('block2')`, the performance profiling will not work.

-For each code block being profiled, a log message at the severity level `profile` is recorded.
+For each code block being profiled, a log message with the severity level `profile` is recorded.
 You can configure a [log target](#log-targets) to collect such messages and export them.
 The [Yii debugger](tool-debugger.md) has a built-in performance profiling panel showing the profiling results.